 Could it be time to do this again?
-Actually, I don’t think distressed airfare sales via mobile devices will be anything but a marginal business in the US, foer example.
+In the US market, at least I don’t think distressed airfare sales via mobile devices will be anything but a marginal business.

 My reasoning is simple: Americans are cash rich but time poor.
 Europeans are more open to spur-of-the-moment travel, and have more flexible employment time to make these sorts of decisions.

 Perhaps, as some have suggested, creating a smaller universe of options for fares will lead to more sales because consumers will be less overwhelmed by choices on a mobile device’s more limited screen space.

 I still cringe at the thought of a large GDS who once demonstrated its original mobile product to me which had a SCROLL function through ALL airports as a key feature of the product.
 That wasn’t user-friendly, to say the least.

 So it seems that there could, theoretically, be a service that was to offer a severely edited choice of flights for arrival within 12 hours.

 We have seen apps like Next Flight head in that direction, though it lets you see available flights without letting you book those flights either directly or by being sent off to another company’s booking engine.